-The main aim of this unit is to teach students to read documents in Ancient Greek.
-This is an introductory unit and no previous knowledge of Ancient Greek is expected, nor is familiarity with the rudiments of English grammar essential (although this is helpful).
-By the end of the unit students should be able to read simple passages in Greek; should have a sound knowledge of the vocabulary of the texts studied; and should have acquired sufficient mastery of their grammar and vocabulary to understand the texts at the level of word and phrase.
-A second semester of study is required before students are able to read original Greek documents with any degree of fluency.
+This unit aims to help students develop the skills necessary to read original texts in Ancient Greek.
+Both literary Greek and inscriptions will be studied.
+No previous language study or knowledge of Ancient Greek is expected.
+By the end of the unit students should be able to read simple passages in Greek; should have a sound knowledge of the vocabulary of the texts studied; and should have acquired sufficient mastery of their grammar and vocabulary to understand simple texts.

 - Quizzes (10%)